FredHutch/Oncoscape/INSTALL.md

 Before you can successfully install Oncoscape on a Mac OS X system, you will need to satisfy the following dependencies:

-- R (version 3.2.1+)
+- R (version 3.2.2+)
-- Xcode command-line tools (provides git/m4/make,etc...)
+- Xcode command-line tools (provides make,etc...)
-- Python websocket-client module

-To install the R head over the the CRAN site (https://cran.r-project.org/mirrors.html), pick a mirror site closest to you then download the latest version of R (currently 3.2.2) for Mac OS X and install it.
+To install the R head over the the CRAN site (https://cran.r-project.org/mirrors.html), pick a mirror site closest to you then download the latest version of R (currently 3.2.3) for Mac OS X and install it.
 If you are already running the Brew package manager, you can alternatively install R as follows:

 ```bash
 brew install r